- Systematic analysis of maneuvers during highway driving

 The ADP/ARP should be done as a team work in a group of four to seven students.

-Generally, a requirement for the participation in an automotive engineering ADP/ARP is the participation in one or more lectures of FZD.
+Generally, a requirement for participation in an automotive engineering ADP/ARP is the participation in one or more lectures of FZD.
 This depends on the topic of the offered ADP/ARP.